AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 * The AEM Publish tier:
   * Runs a farm of standard AEM publishers and dispatchers, allowing for the dynamic rendering of web pages and API content (for example, GraphQL) assembled with published content.
   * Is primarily based on server-side application logic.
-* The Edge Delivery Publish Tier:
+* The Edge Delivery Publish tier:
   * Allows for the dynamic rendering of web pages and API content from various content sources such as the AEM Author tier or the Document-based authoring tier.
   * Is based on client-side application logic and designed for maximum performance.

 There are also the key adjacent services:

-* The Edge Delivery Assets Tier:
+* The Edge Delivery Assets tier:
   * Allows for the delivery of approved and published media items from AEM Assets.
 For example, images, and videos.
   * The media items are usually referenced from experiences running on the AEM publish tier, or the Edge Delivery publish tier, or from any other Adobe Experience Cloud application integrated with AEM Assets.
 * The AEM Preview tier and the Edge Delivery Services Preview tier: